DhanushNehru/Hacktoberfest2024/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing!
 Before you submit this Pull Request, please take a moment to:

+1. Follow the [maintainer](https://github.com/DhanushNehru) of the repository
-1. Join ongoing discussions https://github.com/DhanushNehru/Hacktoberfest2024/discussions/405 and make sure you voted.
+2. Join ongoing discussions https://github.com/DhanushNehru/Hacktoberfest2024/discussions/405 and make sure you voted.
-2. Provide your name by saying a `Hi` in this discussion https://github.com/DhanushNehru/Hacktoberfest2024/discussions/404 so we can acknowledge your contribution in the community! 🌟
+3. Provide your name by saying a `Hi` in this discussion https://github.com/DhanushNehru/Hacktoberfest2024/discussions/404 so we can acknowledge your contribution in the community! 🌟

 ---